Skip to Content

 Local Weather

-Accessible Areas Equestrian Trails Biking Hiking and Walking Trails Birding
+Equestrian Trails Birding Accessible Areas Biking Hiking and Walking Trails

 Park Information

 The West County Regional Trail is a mostly paved, 5.5-mile trail linking Sebastopol, Graton and Forestville.
-The path is separated from Highway 116 and offers views of farms, pastures, and vineyards.
+The path is separated from Highway 116 and offers views of farms, pastures and vineyards.

-The trail is popular for walking, running, and cycling.
+The trail is popular for walking, running and cycling.
 Spring and fall are particularly beautiful times of the year to take in the surrounding countryside.

 Just north of Graton, a section of the trail becomes an elevated boardwalk to pass through the Atascadero Creek Ecological Reserve, an ecologically important wetland.